Education

 This survey and declarations gain more weight considering the recent events that happened in Texas Universities this week.

-As reported by The Texas Tribune, on Tuesday, a former Texas A&M professor, Melissa McCoul was removed from his position due to the backlash he received after a video went viral – the video captures audio of a confrontation between McCoul and a student over gender identity.
+As reported by The Texas Tribune, on Tuesday, a former Texas A&M professor, Melissa McCoul was removed from her position due to the backlash he received after a video went viral – the video captures audio of a confrontation between McCoul and a student over gender identity.
 Texas A&M President Mark A. Welsh III released a statement concerning the termination of McCoul duties for “content that did not align with any reasonable expectation of standard curriculum for the course,” he wrote.

 Later that day, Thomas Alter, former Texas State professor, was also removed from his position after a video went viral on X. He was accused of inciting political violence, after urging “anarchists” to attempt better methods to “overthrow the most bloodthirsty, profit-driven, mad organization in the history of the world,” referring to the United States.